The Overbrook Foundation

 -

-This funder does not accept traditional grant applications – Focus instead on building awareness of your work through sharing news, achievements, and project updates with program staff
+This funder does not accept traditional grant applications – Focus instead on building awareness of your work through sharing news, achievements, and project updates with programme staff

 -

-Community leadership is paramount – Organizations led by those most impacted (women of color, LGBTQ people, frontline communities, youth, indigenous peoples) receive priority
+Community leadership is paramount – Organisations led by those most impacted (women of colour, LGBTQ people, frontline communities, youth, indigenous peoples) receive priority

 -

-Multi-year funding creates competitive entry but stable support – The decreasing number of grants (238 in 2019 to 125 in 2023) reflects deeper investment in fewer partners; once funded, expect sustained engagement
+Multi-year funding creates competitive entry but stable support – Once funded, expect sustained engagement with the foundation

 -